sitic/monochrome/README.md

 ## Usage & Key Bindings

-Click in a video to view optical traces (average intensity in a region of interest over time).
+Adjust settings for each video in the main control window.
+To view optical traces (average intensity in a region of interest over time), click in a video.
 Click and drag to move the region of interest.
 Right-click to remove the region of interest.

 Keyboard shortcuts: